Art Fort Lauderdale: Where Waterfront Homes and Art Collide

 By Christie Galeano

 Elevating Greater Fort Lauderdale’s art scene, this unrivaled art fair encompasses and spotlights the area’s best features.
 Our waterfront multimillion-dollar homes set the scene and play gallery hosts to the artwork on display at this year’s Art Fort Lauderdale.
-And thanks to our glistening canals, guests get to trade in their cars for complementary water taxis that glide along the Intracoastal Waterway from home to home.
+And thanks to our glistening canals, guests get to trade in their cars for complimentary water taxis that glide along the Intracoastal Waterway from home to home.
 Sitting there and enjoying the spectacular and sunny views of Fort Lauderdale’s scenery is just an added perk to the entire experience.

 From January 23-26, the public art fair will host more than 130 artists exhibiting more than 300 works of art.
 The main entrance (aka loading dock) to the fair is located at Pier Sixty Six Hotel & Marina's dock.
 Parking at the marina is $5.
 Once you’ve parked, board a water taxi and be on your way to the first of three mansions, each exhibiting a gallery of art.